-Construction achievements in 2023
+Construction achievements in 2024

 Operability and Safety Upgrade for the Manoeuvring Area and Runways: With a view to upgrading the operability and strengthening the safety of airside infrastructure at the Fraport Greece A airports, a plan is under way to reinforce pavements both in the manoeuvring area and in runways.
-A project is also being implemented to upgrade existing manholes to increase their strength.
+Focused on the above, a project is also being implemented to upgrade existing manholes to increase their strength.
 In addition, upgrades are under way in the Airfield Ground Lighting (AGL) systems aiming at modernizing the infrastructure and making the transition to LED technology, contributing to the reliability and energy upgrade of systems.
-In particular, the following works were completed in 2023:
+In particular, the following works were completed in 2024:

-- Pavement reconstruction in Taxiway A at the airport of Kerkira - Upgrade of manholes at the airports of Kerkira and Kefalonia - Installation of LED lighting in the taxiways at the airport of Chania - Replacement of four Constant Current Regulators at the airports of Kerkira and Thessaloniki - Upgrade of the rainwater drainage system at the manoeuvring field in Zakynthos airport
+- Pavement reconstruction in Taxiway C at the airport of Kerkira - Upgrade of manholes at the airports of Thessaloniki and Chania - Supply of visual aids, emergency aids and portable ground lighting at various airports of Fraport Greece A - Reconfiguration of NATO fencing at the guard houses at the airports of Thessaloniki and Kavala

-Electrical Infrastructure Upgrades: Last year saw an extensive upgrade of electric infrastructure equipment (generators/transformers), improving their reliability while making them more energy efficient.
-In addition, a program is under way to upgrade conventional lighting to LED lighting in the terminal areas, while a major energy upgrade is under way for heating, ventilation, and air conditioning (HVAC) systems, adopting modern technologies which contribute to energy savings and comfortable conditions inside the infrastructure areas.
+Electrical/Mechanical (E/M) Infrastructure Upgrades: Last year saw an extensive upgrade of electric infrastructure equipment (generators/transformers), improving their reliability while making them more energy efficient.
+In addition, works were carried out in the framework of a program to upgrade conventional lighting to LED lighting in the terminal areas, while a major energy upgrade is under way for heating, ventilation, and air conditioning (HVAC) systems, adopting modern technologies which contribute to energy savings and comfortable conditions inside the infrastructure areas.
 Specifically, the above works are: